Valley High School (Winchester, Nevada): Athletics

+Valley High School's football field in 2026.

 Valley High School's athletic program is known as the Vikings and competes in the Northeast Division of the Sunrise 4A Region.
 Valley has historically had a prominent baseball program, producing Major Leaguers Mike Morgan, Matt DeWitt, Doug Mirabelli, Tyler Houston and Greg Maddux.

+Valley High School's band performing during an assembly on March 11th, 2022.